-We are pleased to announce that one of our first clients, Maddie Nicholson from Shawnigan Lake School in the Canadian School Sport Hockey League (CSSHL) Female Prep division, has accepted a scholarship at Plymouth State University in Plymouth, New Hampshire.
-She will be playing out of the Little East Conference and vying for the NCAA Division III National Championship amongst 66 other teams.
+We are pleased to announce that one of our first clients, Maddie Nicholson from Shawnigan Lake School in the Canadian School Sport Hockey League (CSSHL) Female Prep division, has accepted a scholarship at Brock University in Ontario.

 Maddie was born in China, but grew up in Canada’s North: first in Yellowknife, Northwest Territories, then Whitehorse, Yukon.
 She learned to skate at the age of four and it was clear after her first pick up game that the seeds were planted for a budding hockey career.
 Following a move to Whitehorse with her family in 2008, Maddie earned a spot on a U16 ID team and was selected to play for the U16 travel team in BC.
 From there, Maddie was invited to play for the Shawnigan Lake Female hockey program during their inaugural season in 2016/2017.

 After an email exchange with Maddie’s father Craig and other Shawnigan Lake parents, Stand Out Sports was dispatched to the 2017 Female CSSHL Championships at Edge School in Calgary, Alberta.
 During this event, we were working with the Northern Alberta Xtreme in the Female Prep division and Shawnigan Lake in the Female Varsity division.

 After putting up 6 points including a 3 point (2G,1A) in the game versus Banff, Maddie and her Shawnigan teammates advanced to the Female Varsity Championship game.
 Late in the 3rd period, down 2-1, Maddie was on the ice when Shawnigan appeared to have tied the game.
 Unfortunately the goal was disallowed due to a kicking motion.
 Here’s the clip, what do you think?